 3. Deliver Charges in a Timely Manner

 Set up a very clear process with accounts receivable to issue, follow up, and collect on payment.
 As soon as services are rendered and confirmed complete with the client, draft and send a contract or itemized invoice.
-A reliable collections workflow will help prevent payment stagnation due to unsent charges.
+A reliable payment resolution workflow will help prevent payment stagnation due to unsent charges.

 4. Don’t Let Unpaid Services Fall Through the Cracks